 This type is grown in India.
 It has gray-green skin and white flesh with high sugar content.

-It has bright green skin, white flesh and it is only cultivated in India.
+It has bright green skin, and white flesh and it is only cultivated in India.

-This type has dark green skin, orange flesh, and it is grown in Hawaii.
+This type has dark green skin and orange flesh, and it is grown in Hawaii.

-This type has gray-green skin, orange flesh and it is grown in Hawaii.
+This type has gray-green skin and orange flesh and it is grown in Hawaii.